 Some treatment side effects might last a long time or might not even show up until years after you have finished treatment (see Late and Long-term Side Effects of Hodgkin Lymphoma Treatment).
-Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.
+These doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.

 Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-At some point after your treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+At some point after your treatment, you might find yourself seeing a new doctor who doesn’t know your medical history.
 It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
 Learn more in Keeping Copies of Important Medical Records.

-If you have (or have had) Hodgkin lymphoma, you probably want to know if there are things you can do that might lower your risk of the lymphoma growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
+If you have (or have had) Hodgkin lymphoma, you probably want to know if there are things you can do that might lower your risk of the lymphoma coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
 Unfortunately, it’s not yet clear if there are things you can do that will help.

 Adopting healthy behaviors such as not smoking, eating well, getting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
-However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of Hodgkin lymphoma or other cancers.
+However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of HL or other cancers.

-Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
+Dietary supplements are not regulated like medicines in the United States – they don't have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you’re thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

-For more general information on dealing with a recurrence, see Understanding Recurrence.
+For more general information, see Understanding Recurrence.